Contact Us for a Free Consultation (213) 542-0979

 Miranda Rights Explained

-The biggest problem with these Miranda issues is that people's statements, as it relates to criminal cases, is typically the most powerful evidence that the prosecutors can have.
-Unless they've got a video of the person committing the crime, someone admitting or saying something that's incriminating related to their criminal case is a huge piece of evidence for the prosecutors and very difficult for defendants to get around when it comes to the defense of their cases.
+The biggest problem with these Miranda issues is that people's statements, as they relate to criminal cases, are typically the most potent evidence that prosecutors can have.
+Unless they've got a video of the person committing the crime, someone admitting or saying something incriminating related to their criminal case is a massive piece of evidence for the prosecutors and complicated for defendants to get around when it comes to defending their cases.

 Can My Case Be Dismissed For A Miranda Rights Violation?

-This is a big question I've been asked many, many times over the years, and the answer is yes, it possibly could, depending on the circumstances of the case.
-What people don't understand is that there's not some catch-all that if they've violated your Miranda rights and didn't read you the Miranda warnings related to your criminal case, then somehow that automatically gets your case dismissed.
+This is a big question I've been asked many times over the years, and the answer is yes, it could, depending on the circumstances of the case.
+People don't understand that there's not some catch-all.
+If they've violated your Miranda rights and didn't read you the Miranda warnings related to your criminal case, then somehow, that automatically gets your case dismissed.

-That's just simply not true and any lawyer, or anybody saying that, just doesn't know what they're talking about and doesn't understand the Miranda rights.
-What Miranda is really doing is, it's saying listen, if you're in custody and the police are asking you questions that can incriminate you, then you have to have your Miranda rights read to you.
+That's simply not true, and any lawyer or anybody saying that just doesn't know what they're talking about and doesn't understand the Miranda rights.
+What Miranda is doing is saying, listen.
+If you're in custody and the police are asking you questions that can incriminate you, then you have to have your Miranda rights read to you.
+This complexity underscores the need for expert guidance in these matters.

-If they're not read to you and they continue to question you while you're in custody and they get some incriminating statement, then later on in a court proceeding, like a trial for example, that statement is not going to be able to be used against you.
-It doesn't dismiss the case though.
+If they don't read to you and continue to question you while you're in custody and they get an incriminating statement, then later on in a court proceeding, like a trial, that statement will not be able to be used against you.
+It doesn't dismiss the case, though.

-They could have other evidence against you and sometimes the statements are worthless anyway, either way – it's you denying things or saying something that doesn't really have any relevance to whether you're innocent or guilty.
+They could have other evidence against you, and sometimes the statements are worthless anyway either way – it's you denying things or saying something irrelevant to whether you're innocent or guilty.

 You Must be in Custody

-So, if you read that carefully, first you have to be in custody.
+So, if you read that carefully, you have to be in custody first.
 If you're not in custody, then the Miranda rights don't apply.
-A lot of times the police will come up to you – either they pulled you over or they come up to you on the street or they run into you under some circumstances and they are investigating a crime and they start asking you some questions.
+A lot of times, the police will come up to you – either they pulled you over, or they come up to you on the street, or they run into you under some circumstances, and they are investigating a crime, and they start asking you some questions.

 All right, there's nothing wrong with that.
 Miranda rights are not triggered under that scenario.
-The only time in that scenario where they could be triggered is if a reasonable person wouldn't feel free to leave.
-If the police come up to you on the streets and pull their guns and say, hey hold it – obviously, now you're arguably in custody.
+In that scenario, they could only be triggered if a reasonable person wouldn't feel free to leave.
+If the police come up to you on the streets and pull their guns and say, hey, hold it – obviously, now you're arguably in custody.

-This is a factual issue that ultimately a judge will determine.
+This is a factual issue that, ultimately, a judge will determine.
 Juries do not determine Miranda rights violations.
-Only judges do.
+Only judges, with their legal expertise, can make this determination, providing a reassuring structure to the legal process.

-If you spontaneously say something to the police while they are dealing with you – you just blurt some stuff out – they can use that against you.
+If you spontaneously say something to the police while they are dealing with you – you blurt some stuff out – they can use that against you.
 That's your problem.
 You don't say things to the police if you're in a situation where you are being investigated for a crime.
-That's why all lawyers that know what they are talking about, they are going to tell you to be quiet.
+This is why all lawyers who know what they are talking about are going to tell you to be quiet, to protect your rights and your case.

 Police Must be Asking Questions

-Another issue that comes up if you read the first opening paragraph about Miranda rights carefully is that in addition to being in custody, the police are going to be having to ask you questions.
+Another issue that comes up if you read the first opening paragraph about Miranda rights carefully is that in addition to being in custody, the police will have to ask you questions.

-So, if they're not asking you questions, then your Miranda right typically are not triggered.
-Now there are scenarios where they're doing to saying some things that could be reasonably viewed as them trying to get you to say something.
+So, if they're not asking you questions, then your Miranda rights typically are not triggered.
+Now, there are scenarios where they're doing or saying some things that could be reasonably viewed as them trying to get you to say something.

-The old case that comes up all the time, it's taught in law schools and mentioned in order to illustrate this point is that somebody committed a shooting and killed a person and the gun is hidden and the police want to find out where the shotgun is.
+The old case that comes up all the time, it is taught in law schools and mentioned to illustrate this point, is that somebody committed a shooting and killed a person, and the gun is hidden, and the police want to find out where the shotgun is.

-Why don't you just tell us where it is, and of course the person feels bad and tells them where the gun is.
-Now that's questioning reasonably designed to get some sort of an incriminating response.
-So, the guys in custody so now you can make the Miranda argument that that statement should not be able to be used against him because he was in custody.
+Why don't you tell us where it is?
+Of course, the person feels bad and tells them where the gun is.
+Now, that's questioning reasonably designed to get an incriminating response.
+So, the guy in custody, now you can make the Miranda argument that that statement should not be able to be used against him because he was in custody.

-They ask him a question reasonably designed to incriminate himself and he incriminated himself without reading the Miranda rights, so in theory, you should be able to keep that statement out.
+They asked him a question reasonably designed to incriminate himself, and he incriminated himself without reading the Miranda rights, so in theory, you should be able to keep that statement out.

 How Is A Miranda Violation Dealt With In The Los Angeles Courts?

-Basically, your attorney can either object to any statements coming in against you and try to challenge it during a preliminary hearing for example or some other hearing.
+Your attorney can either object to statements against you and try to challenge them during a preliminary hearing, for example, or some other hearing.
 Another way is your attorney can file a motion and have a hearing as to whether or not any of your statements can come in.

-Then the prosecutors will call the police who got those statements or any witnesses who got those statements, and then the issues are going to be, were you in custody and were you asked questions and were you read your Miranda rights?
+Then, the prosecutors will call the police who obtained those statements or any witnesses who obtained those statements, and the issues will be: Were you in custody?
+Were you asked questions?
+Have you been able to read your Miranda rights?

-If you were in custody and you're asked direct questions that could incriminate you and you didn't get your Miranda rights, then the statements can't be used against you.
-But they can still prosecute you for the crime if they have other evidence besides those statements in order to attempt to convict you of whatever crime they are charging you with.
+If you were in custody and asked direct questions that could incriminate you and didn't get your Miranda rights, the statements can't be used against you.
+But they can still prosecute you for the crime if they have other evidence besides those statements to attempt to convict you of whatever crime they charge you with.
+This 'other evidence' could include physical evidence, witness testimony, or other statements you made that were not obtained in violation of your Miranda rights.

-I've done a lot of these Miranda hearings over the years and you have to cross-examine the police and you're arguing that the person was in custody.
-The police are going to try to claim, oh no, the person was just detained, or we were just asking him a few questions in an investigatory stop for example, so they really try to split hairs and say, no the person wasn't in custody and therefore we didn't have to read them their Miranda rights.
+I've done a lot of these Miranda hearings over the years, and you have to cross-examine the police, and you're arguing that the person was in custody.
+The police will try to claim that the person was just detained or that we were asking him a few questions in an investigatory stop, for example, so they try to split hairs and say, no, the person wasn't in custody.
+Therefore, we didn't have to read their Miranda rights.

-Or, the issue becomes, well the person just spontaneously blurted out a bunch of stuff.
+Or, the issue becomes, well, the person just spontaneously blurted out a bunch of stuff.
 We didn't ask him any questions.
-So, there's a lot of different issues that can come up when it comes to these Miranda violations and how they are dealt with in the criminal courts.
+So, many different problems can arise regarding Miranda violations and how they are dealt with in the criminal courts.

 Related Videos